WEHIGenomicsRnD/qc-pipe/README.md

 snakemake --use-conda --conda-frontend mamba --cores 1
 ```

+If you need to demultiplex your reads via bcl2fastq, you can run this through the pipeline by setting `process_from_bcl: True` in the config file and specifying the input BCL directory (`bcl_input` in the config file).

+Alternatively, you may also start with demultiplexed output and have the pipeline perform the merge step (in order to merge lanes).
+This is also handy if your file names are in the standard BCL output format.
+To do this, set the `merge_from_dir` parameter in the config file.

 If you want to submit your jobs to the cluster using SLURM, use the following to run the pipeline:

 ```